danielmsimuko/02-ansible/README.md

 # 02-Learning Ansible
-For Mastery of Ansible and all things server config management.
+For Mastery of Ansible and all things server configuration management.

-## What is Ansible and How does it work

-Modules are the backbone of ansible -  they are the ones doing the work

-Playbooks are comparable to bash scripts but more powerful and more customisable

-In general, changes only happen once regardless of the number of times its run.
-This is called idempotency.

-It is agentless.
-Does not require any additional software since it only requires SSH to connect and manage softwares

 ## Why Ansiblle

-### Security
+>Security

 Consistency of configuration leads to a more secure environment.
 Integrated security policies will improve ability to scan and remediate issues

-### Compliance
+>Compliance

 Putting policy into code and then applying that code to servers allows for compliance throughout datacentres.
 Rather than have an individual touch 500 servers, one code does it all.

-### Rapid Deployment
+>Rapid Deployment

 With server builds defined by code, the speed of deployments go up.

-## Documentation

-Online documentation can be found here: [Ansible Documentation]

-Documentation via terminal can be accessed using following commands:

-`$ ansible-doc (-h)` is the documentation tool for plugins and modules. `-h` can be added for help with `-l` being the list option

-`$ ansible-doc module_name` shows documentation for a module

-`$ ansible-doc -s module_name` shows only a snipped of the module doc but still lists the parameters and what they do

 ## Core Components of Ansible

 `$ ansible-config` command can be used to view configurations with `list` giving you all config options, `dump` dumping the config into the console and `view` to view the config

-### Inventories
+#### Inventories

 Inventory files are the files ansbile uses to locate and run against multiple hosts